GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### To achieve conceptual integrity, a design must proceed from one mind or a small group of agreeing minds.
+> ### Having a system architect is the most important single step toward conceptual integrity.
+After teaching a software engineering laboratory more than 20 times, I came to insist that student teams as small as four people choose a manager and a separate architect.
 >
 > ~ *Fred Brooks*